 When a court issues an order, the judge expects both parents to abide by it.
 A court order may be enforced by contempt or enforcement proceedings.
 If the other parent consistently violates or fails to comply with parenting plans, we can help.
 We work with the parties to resolve the issues through mediation, utilization of parent coordinators if possible, and file for enforcement or contempt if necessary.

 Alimony may be modified if authorized by law and there is a substantial, material and permanent change that was unanticipated in your financial situation.
 A substantial change in circumstances may include job loss, illness or disability, a significant increase or decrease in income, and child support modifications.
 If you have experienced a change in your circumstances requiring a modification in spousal support, our experienced family law attorney assists you in filing for modification or negotiating a new agreement.
 We fight for the maximum amount and duration of spousal support for you.

 Call a Miami family law attorney who works for you

 If your situation has changed since your divorce, a modification can protect you and fit your new circumstances.
 We can also help ensure compliance with spousal support awards.
-We’ve helped clients handle complex family law issues since 1968.
-Contact The Law Offices of Lawrence S. Katz, P.A. at 786-991-2629 or online to schedule a consultation and learn about your legal options.
+We’ve helped clients handle complex family law issues for many years.
+Contact The Law Offices of Lawrence S. Katz, P.A. at 305-670-8656 or online to schedule a consultation and learn about your legal options.
 Our office is located near the Dadeland South Metrorail.
 Se habla español.